 Well, maybe.
 But like a great many things in the world, it isn’t all that simple.

-It could be convincingly argued that we were in fact bound for this type of regression, that after decades of steady growth—topped by a particularly intense crest of enrollment through the last decade—the college industry had reached its tipping point: too many colleges, too many students, too many degrees doddering around a saturated job-market looking for homes.
+It could be convincingly argued that we were in fact bound for this type of regression, that after decades of steady growth — topped by a particularly intense crest of enrollment through the previous decade, the college industry had reached its tipping point: too many colleges, too many students, too many degrees doddering around a saturated job-market looking for homes.

 Between 2006 and 2011, enrollment in America’s colleges swelled by 3.2 million students.
 Swelling right alongside it was student debt, as well as the number of students who felt themselves unable, for one reason or another, to complete their college education.
 From this perspective, the decline in enrollment may be a good thing, or at the very least, a natural thing.
 If far too many candidates have attempted college in the last several decades, this reverse in growth is right on schedule.